-10.04 Those involved in the investigation and subsequent disposition of a claim of sexual abuse of a minor will exercise due confidentiality with respect to any information obtained in the course of the investigation.
+10.04 Those involved in the investigation and subsequent disposition of a claim of sexual abuse of children, youth or vulnerable persons will exercise due confidentiality with respect to any information obtained in the course of the investigation.
 Any public statements concerning this information or any action taken in response to it may be made only with the explicit approval of the Vicar.
 Any media contact or inquiry regarding an incident of abuse by Personnel of the Prelature must be directed to the office of the Vicar.